How to Choose The Best Algorithm for Your Applied AI & ML Solution

 b) Machine Learning Techniques (Algorithms work using the concept of self-learning)

-c) Deep Learning (Algorithms that use the neural network architecture in order to function)
+c) Deep Learning (Algorithms that use the neural network architecture to function)

 A multitude of algorithms can be easily categorized using the above groups.
-Once the categories become clear it becomes easy to answer the question that help us in choosing the right algorithm for the problem at hand.
+Once the categories become clear, it becomes easy to answer the question that helps us choose the right algorithm for the problem at hand.

 You may also like to read: Different Types of Machine Learning Algorithms With Examples